ski629/ski629.github.io/_posts/2025-07-12-choss-gobbler.md

 ---
 layout: single
-title:  "New Route - Confessions of a Choss Gobbler"
+title:  "Confessions of a Choss Gobbler - 5.11- A0 440m TD"
 share: false
 excerpt: My confession is that I do not know why I like to gobble choss.
 header: